 If you are a banking or finance sector professional and have been put at risk of redundancy, you may be offered a settlement agreement, aimed at reaching a prompt amicable outcome in a redundancy situation.
+Here our expert employment lawyers outline the key aspects of negotiating settlement agreements.

 Settlement agreements are legally binding agreements under which you can legally sign away your rights, usually in return for an enhanced exit package.
 There are certain legal formalities, set out under section 230 of the Employment Rights Act 1996 which requires you to seek independent legal advice for the agreement to be binding.